 The use of “As Is” contracts and present state of legal confusion among the courts surrounding them highlights the importance of hiring an experienced real estate lawyer at the inception of a real estate transaction.
 An experienced real estate lawyer can perform the necessary due diligence and structure your offer to minimize the chances of paying too much, or worse yet, entering into a contract to purchase a property in Miami Dade or Broward County which requires costly repairs.

-If you have questions and are looking for answers to legal issues in Miami-Dade or Broward County, contact Jordan + Pascale, P.L. for a free consultation at 305-501-2836 or visit us at JordanPascale.com.
+If you have questions and are looking for answers to legal issues in Miami-Dade or Broward County, contact Jordan + Pascale, P.L. at 305-501-2836 or visit us at JordanPascale.com.